 Areas of Study: Literary Studies

-We believe that literature should reach beyond the academic walls to engage the greater community – with travel courses, cross-listings with Peace, Justice and Conflict Studies, and a range of events.
-Our individualized creative writing major allows students to take workshop courses in multiple genres and work with faculty one-on-one.
-To see current activities, follow us on Facebook.
+We believe that literature should reach beyond the academic walls to engage the greater community: with travel courses, cross-listings with Peace, Justice, and Conflict Resolution Studies, and a range of events.
+Our individualized creative writing major allows students to take workshop courses in multiple genres and work with faculty one on one.